sf-wdi-22-23/modules-23/w01-controlling-the-dom/d4-dawn-intro-jquery/README2.md

 6. Make it so when you click the logo it changes the link color randomly to either blue, red, green, or yellow.
 (Cragslist DISCO!). (remember [#GTS](https://www.google.com/search?q=return+a+random+array+element+javascript&oq=return+a+random+array+element+javascript&aqs=chrome..69i57j0.13214j0j1&sourceid=chrome&es_sm=91&ie=UTF-8))
 7. Make it so when you click any link a popup comes up with the link's text.
 8. When you mouse over links, make their background color turn to pink.
 Can you make it turn back to white when the mouse is not hovering over the element?

-### Stretch Challenges & Homework - Making your Portfolio Site Dynamic

-1. Switch to your portfolio you built earlier this week and add a link to a `scripts.js` file.
-2. Add a contact form (email, subject, messasge) to your portfolio project.
-Remember to use Bootstrap's input styling.
-3. When the form is submitted make an alert display the text that is typed into the text field.
-Do you need to prevent the default behavior?
-4. Add an "about me", "projects", and "background" buttons to your site.
-When they are clicked let a different corresponding section appear and hide the other two without reloading the page.
-This is called "pill tabs."
-5. For extra credit: Add two more dynamic elements to your portfolio site.

-**Important note:**

-Any code we put in our `scripts.js` will be run as soon as the page loads.
-The browser needs a little extra time to get the DOM ready for us.
-You'll see the following error in the JS console if you attempt to add an event listener to a DOM element before the DOM is ready:

-    Cannot read property 'addEventListener' of null

-jQuery gives us an event called ```.ready``` that can help us get around this issue.
-Try putting all of your code inside a block like this:

-    $(document).ready(function() {
-      // all code goes here
-    })

-Now the code won't run until the browser finishes setting up the DOM for us.

 # Further Reading